Rogue (magazine): Adult paperbacks

 Back home at Blake Pharmaceuticals, Frank M. Robinson, under orders from his boss at Rogue, filled in as editor of Nightstand Books with the help of some reliable freelance editors.
-Evanston was home to Northwestern University, the Medill School of Journalism, etc. and overflowed with an abundance of competent, willing freelancers.
+Evanston was home to Northwestern University, the Medill School of Journalism, etc., and overflowed with an abundance of competent, willing freelancers.
 Only Frank didn't like being forced to help with the operation and felt he had his hands full being the real editor of Rogue.

 At the same time, in New York, Harlan Ellison was arrested in early September 1960 for possession of a handgun, brass knuckles, and a switchblade.
 He briefly resided in The Tombs and wrote a real piss-off report about it that inspired William Hamling again.
-All he needed was for Harlan to return to Evanston and take over where he left off, only this time it would be under the brand new disguise as editor of Regency Books, which would appear and pretend to be a straight book publisher.
+All he needed was for Harlan to return to Evanston and take over where he left off, only this time it would be under the brand-new disguise as editor of Regency Books, which would appear and pretend to be a straight book publisher.
 One of the earliest titles, Hamling assured him, would be Memos From Purgatory, Harlan's fictionalized account of his arrest and incarceration.

 Harlan Ellison was once again crowned King of Pornography at Blake Pharmaceuticals, now aka Regency Books.

 In 1961, Ajay Budrys replaced Ellison.
 Earl Kemp began his tenure at Blake, along with the introduction of two new lines, Idle-Hour Books and Leisure Readers.
 Simultaneously, Larry Shaw was hired.

 Shaw briefly replaced Budrys when he left to work for Playboy Press, in their book division.
 Shortly after that, Larry Shaw accepted the job he wanted and dreamed over all the time he worked at Blake, as an editor for one of the imprints of Blake's competing Milton Luros pornography organization, American Arts Enterprises, in Los Angeles.

-Finally, after years of patiently waiting, Earl Kemp inherited the crown of the King of Pornography by default; he was the only one Bill Hamling could trust to hang around a while.
+Finally, after years of patiently waiting, Earl Kemp inherited the crown of the King of Pornography by default; he was the only one Bill Hamling could trust to hang around for a while.
 Earl Kemp became the fourth King of Pornography at Blake Pharmaceuticals and held onto the crown for a full decade.